jonas-trms/edge_contraction/README.md

 ```

 ## Usage
-The algorithm only supports triangular meshes and this implementation expects `.obj` files formated in a specific way (view `Format`).
+The algorithm only supports triangular meshes and this implementation expects `.obj` files formated in a specific way (see [Format](#format)).
 There are two commands:
 * `./main [args]` reduces the provided mesh using the described algorithm.
 Arguments:
   * `initial` is the path to the `.obj` file to be reduced.
   * `reduction` is the path to the reduced `.obj` file.